flax-lang/flax/issues.md

 ### CHANGELOG (FIXED / IMPLEMENTED THINGS)

+`(??)`
+- move to a `TCResult` thing for typechecking returns, cleans up generic types a bunch
+- fix a bug where we couldn't define generic types inside of a scope (eg. in a function)

 `(1b85906)`
 - make init methods always mutable, for obvious reasons.
 Also, virtual stuff still works and didn't break, which is a plus.